 3. Flatter Their Expertise

-Make sure your coworkers know they don’t have to be an expert in writing or marketing to write a post for the company blog.
+Make sure your coworkers know they don’t have to be an expert in writing or marketing to write a blog post for the company blog.
 Ask them to write about whatever they’re best at.
 The founder/CEO of a startup could write about how they secured venture funding … your graphic designer could talk about the fundamentals of design for an e-commerce site … a customer service rep could write a case study about a creative way that a client used a product.
 Make sure the topic is in their wheelhouse and encourage them to show off their expertise.
 (And assure them you’ll give the writing an edit so they can focus more on making it interesting.)

 4. Turn Work They’ve Already Done into Content